Outstanding Aquatic Veterinary Programs

 • Expected Time to Completion: 24 months

-This SeaVet Clinical Training is an intensive ten-day course that is designed for teaching veterinarians and veterinary medical students through didactic lectures, case-based problem-solving, and practical experiences.
+This SeaVet Clinical Training is an intensive ten-day course that is designed to teach veterinarians and veterinary medical students through didactic lectures, case-based problem-solving, and practical experiences.
 This three-credit professional class is through the University of Florida.

 Course topics include environments-water and air quality, design; wild dolphin conservation; fish medicine; pathology; aquatic birds; invertebrates; phage therapy and antibiotic resistance; ophthalmology; pinnipeds including walrus; and amphibians.